Safety of Intravenous Thrombolysis in Acute Ischemic Stroke Patients on Direct Oral Anticoagulants: A Real-world Propensity-matched Analysis

 Design/Methods:

-We performed a retrospective comparative analysis using the TriNetX Research Network, which includes data from 111 healthcare organizations.
-Patients with cerebral infarction, NIHSS ≥2, and DOAC use within 48 hours before stroke onset were divided into two cohorts: those treated with intravenous thrombolysis (alteplase or tenecteplase) and those who were not.
+We conducted a retrospective comparative cohort study using the TriNetX Research Network, which aggregates data from 111 healthcare organizations.
+Adult patients with acute cerebral infarction and documented DOAC use within 48 hours prior to stroke onset were identified.
+Patients were divided into two cohorts: those who received IVT despite recent DOAC use (DOAC + IVT) and those treated with IVT without recent DOAC exposure (IVT alone).
 Patients with outcomes preceding the index event were excluded.
-Propensity score matching (1:1) was applied across 55 variables, including demographics, stroke severity, coagulation parameters, renal function, and antithrombotic therapy.
-Intracerebral hemorrhage and mortality were evaluated within 30 days of stroke onset.
+Propensity score matching (1:1) balanced demographics, vascular risk factors, comorbidities, and medication use.
+Primary outcomes were intracerebral hemorrhage and all-cause mortality within 2 days.

 Results: